matomo-org/developer-documentation/docs/4.x/multi-tenants.md

 For some other config settings this can be more difficult.
 For example, if you want to change an archiving config setting on a per site basis, then you would need to make sure to never just run `./console core:archive` but always force specific sites with the expected host.
 For example `./console core:archive --force-idsites=1 --matomo-domain=...`.

 Note that when you are using the very same database schema with the same table prefix for every tenant, then always all sites will be visible in all hosts.
 It is therefore usually always recommended to use different database schemas.

+## Tracking code

+All tenants would use the same tracking code.
+This can lead to unexpected results if different plugins are enabled for each tenant or when for example some tenants have heatmaps/session recording enabled vs others don't.
+In these cases the tracking code could change constantly and may include tracking code for features that aren't enabled or tracking code that is needed for a feature may be missing.
+It would require a custom solution to store them in the `misc/user` directory instead.

+The same applies to Tag Manager JS container files which would all be stored in the `js` directory and if different tenants have the same containerId then they would overwrite each other's JS files.